phrenotype/qorm/docs/parts/joins.md

 If you insist you want to write joins, maybe for performance gains or whatever reason you have, then we have you covered.

-Keep in mind though, alot of problems solved by joins can be solved with model relationships or subqueries in filters (in and not_id).
+Keep in mind though, alot of problems solved by joins can be solved with model relationships or subqueries in filters (.exists, in and not_id).

 A way of introduction and summary, joins here are all about calling `Q\Orm\Handler::join()` and passing to it the Handler you with to join.
 Examples will explain this better.